flor14/shinyssd/paper.md

 - ShinySSD includes the option of download the relevant results as a .docx report.

+- ShinySSD is optimized for browser use.

-- ShinySSD can be run from R using the following code:
+- The app can be run from R using the following code:

 ```
 library(shiny)
-shiny::runGitHub("paper", "flor14", subdir = "ShinySSD")
+shiny::runGitHub("shinyssd", "flor14")
 ```

 The source code for ``shinySSD`` has been archived to Zenodo with the linked DOI: [@zenodo]

+# Community guidelines

+Report Issues:

+- Questions, feedback, bug reports: please open an issue in the issue tracker of the project [here](https://github.com/flor14/shinyssd/issues).

+Contribution to the software:

+- Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
+The description of the pull request must references the corresponding issue.

 # Acknowledgements

-We wish to thank the R community and R-Ladies for their help and support.
+We wish to thank the R community, R-Ladies and Las de Sistemas for their help and support.

 # References